UsabilityEngineering/RentReview/personas/README.md

 - Full time construction worker

 - Jared has a wife and a 1 year old child who live in a small apartment in a bad part of town.
 His wife is currently unemployed to stay home and care for the baby.
 He spends 12 hour days at build sites and his first priority is to provide for his family as best he can.
 He doesn’t stay up to date with technology and prefers apps that are direct and simple to use.

+Goals:
+  - Looking for somewhere that meets his budget.
+  - Looking for a living space to raise a family.
+  - Wants an area that's safe and has good reviews for safety and security for his family.

 # Scenarios